Brach Paris

 Wellness Sport Club Paris Republique

+Located in 11th arrondissement, Paris.
 A 2,000-square-metre all-inclusive fitness and wellness club near Place de la Republique with pool, hammam, sauna, 150+ machines, aquabike, and 160+ weekly group classes.

 Book now →